Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Analytical Example and Numerical Experiments

-Secondly, we conducted experiments to verify the structural properties described in Theorem \ref{structural_prop}.
+We conducted experiments to verify the structural properties described in Proposition~\ref{structural_prop}.
 Here we consider instances with $n = 3$ buyers per auction, $d = 2$ features, the buyer type distribution $G$ given by the uniform distribution on $(1,2) \times (1,2) \times \{0.6\}$ and the item type distribution $F$ given by the uniform distribution on the one-dimensional simplex $\{(x,y) \mid x,y \geq 0;\ x+y = 1\}$.
 These were discretized taking a uniform grid with 10 points along each dimension.
 The results are portrayed in Figure \ref{figure_simulation}.

-The structural properties discussed in Theorem \ref{structural_prop} are clearly evident in Figure \ref{figure_simulation}.
+The structural properties discussed in Proposition~\ref{structural_prop} are clearly evident in Figure \ref{figure_simulation}.
 In this scenario, the buyer types are uniformly distributed on $(1,2) \times (1,2) \times \{0.6\}$ and, as a consequence, all buyers have identical budgets equal to 0.6.
 At equilibrium, it can be seen that the co-linear buyer types (i.e., buyers whose weight vectors $w$ are co-linear) who have a positive multiplier get paced down to the critical buyer type who exactly spends her budget.
 Moreover, at equilibrium, the boundary that separates the paced buyer types from the unpaced buyer types---the curve in which the critical buyer types lie---can be clearly observed in the left-hand plot in Figure \ref{figure_simulation}.
+Finally, we constructed random discrete instances by uniformly sampling 50 buyer weight vectors and 20 item feature vectors from the square $(1,2) \times (1,2)$, and setting the number of buyers to be $N=3$ and the budget of all buyer types to be $B = 2$.
+We found that our dual-based dynamics always converged within 250 iterations to pacing-based bidding strategies which on average were within 2.5\% of the utility-maximizing budget feasible bidding strategy.